Pakka Saharana: How to Reach

 Pakka Saharana is located at 18 km far from Hanumangarh and 42 km.
 From Sri Ganganagar.

 RSRTC provides Public Transit through the village in every 7 Minutes approximately.

 Nearest Inter State Bus Terminus in Hanumangarh.
 The Village has access to the nearest local railway station Hirnawali and Inter State Railway Station is Hanumangarh.

 Direct bus services available from most major cities like Delhi, Jaipur, Udaipur, Kota etc. (ask for departing city to Sri Ganganagar via Hanumangarh route.)

 One can take direct bus to Delhi, Jaipur, Udaipur, Kota etc. from the village.

+NH54 (National Highway No 54) crossing this village and NH954 (National Highway No 954) starting from this village.